-Sigourney Weaver was first to confirm her return as Dana Barrett and seemed to hint she would be reuniting with Bill Murray, Dan Aykroyd and Ernie Hudson for the movie, telling Parade: “It’s going to be crazy working with the guys again.”
+Sigourney Weaver was first to confirm her return as Dana Barrett back in 2019, letting slip that Bill Murray, Dan Aykroyd and Ernie Hudson were also reprising their roles after telling Parade: “It’s going to be crazy working with the guys again.”

-The new film follows mother-of-two Callie, who inherits a property in Oklahoma from the father she never knew (who turns out to be one of the original Ghostbusters crew…).
-Mckenna Grace plays her science-obsessed daughter Phoebe, while Finn Wolfhard plays her petrolhead son.
+The new film follows single mother-of-two Callie, who inherits a property in Oklahoma from the father she never knew (who turns out to be one of the original Ghostbusters crew).

-“As the family arrives at an old farm, they begin to discover their connection to the original Ghostbusters,” director Jason Reitman, (son of original Ghostbusters director Ivan Reitman) told Vanity Fair.
+“As the family arrives at an old farm, they begin to discover their connection to the original Ghostbusters,” director Jason Reitman, son of original Ghostbusters director Ivan, told Vanity Fair.
 “Trevor and Phoebe are about to find out who their grandfather was and whether they’re ready to pick up the proton pack themselves.”

 Will there be a sequel to Ghostbusters: Afterlife?

-It looks like Afterlife won’t be the boiler-suit boys’ last outing, as the film’s director Jason Reitman hinted in June that he has plans for a fourth film in the franchise.
+It looks like Afterlife isn’t intended to be the boiler-suit boys’ last outing, as the film’s director Jason Reitman hinted in June that he has plans for a fourth film in the franchise.